Montmartre Cemetery – Cimetière du Nord

 Opening hours: Every day of the week from 8.30am-5.30pm or 6pm or 8.30pm depending on the season (except in bad weather)

-Free access - access not allowed 15mn prior to normal closing time
+Free access but not allowed 15mn prior to normal closing time

 Directions: 18th district – Entrance 20 avenue Rachel